A Strategic Website is More The Just a Pretty Face

 People are sometimes surprised in how little we initially ask about the actual specifics of their website vision, and that's because we want to draw the map to get you there—and that can sometimes diverge greatly from the nuts and bolts design preferences that folks who don't work online every day may have.

-And that’s the crux of what excellent designers are tackling—they’re as much strategists as designers, researching your business and competitors, recommending tools to make your business more efficient, and helping you to use marketing tools and business systems effectively.
+Web Designers are as much strategists as designers, researching your business and competitors, recommending tools to make your business more efficient, and helping you to use marketing tools and business systems effectively.
 The website feeds all that.

 Designers committed to the discovery process will take a hard look at far more than the colors, pictures and typography on your website.